What is collaborative filtering?

 • Root Mean Squared Error (RMSE): This metric measures the difference between predicted ratings and actual user ratings, giving insight into prediction accuracy.

-• Mean Average Precision (MAP): Evaluates the precision of the recommendations by considering the rank of relevant items in the recommended list.
+• Mean Average Precision (MAP): This metric evaluates the precision of the recommendations by considering the rank of relevant items in the recommended list.

 • Coverage: This metric assesses the diversity of recommendations by measuring how many items from the total dataset are included in recommendations, indicating the model’s reach.